Contrast-Security-OSS/docs/content/installation/java/Java-basic-installation.md

 <!--
-title: "Java Agent Installation"
+title: "Java Agent Installation from the Contrast Application"
-description: "Overview of the Java Agent installation"
+description: "Overview of Java agent installation from the Contrast UI"
-tags: "installation Java agent overview installation" -->
+tags: "installation Java agent overview UI"
+-->

-To install the Java agent, complete the following steps:
+To install the Java agent in the Contrast UI, complete the following steps:

-* Log in to the Contrast interface.
+* Log in to the Contrast UI.
 * Click the button in the top navigation bar to **Add Agent**.
 * Select the **Java** agent in the dropdown menu, and click the button to **Download Agent**.
 You may need to specify proxy authentication information required by your network before downloading the agent.